 Charity bags will usually be posted through your letterbox.
 They often have written instructions on them that explain what types of donated goods can be put in the bag (such as unwanted clothes, shoes, toys or homewares).

 You may receive bags for unwanted items that are not being collected for charitable purposes.
 However, if you are being asked to donate your items for charity, this must be clearly stated on the bag.

 Although you can also donate your unwanted items directly to a charity shop or clothing bank, this advice sets out what you need to know if you receive a charity bag and want to donate in this way.
 We also set out what you can do to make it clear you do not wish to receive charity bags.

 What are charity bags?

 Charities use charity bags to fundraise for their cause.
 Donated items are usually sold to raise money for the charity or given directly to the people they support.

 Although charities will sometimes independently distribute and collect charity bags themselves, this work is more often carried out by a company on behalf of the charity.
-This can be a more cost-effective and resource-friendly way of distributing the bags than the charity doing it themselves.
+This can be a more cost-effective way of distributing the bags than the charity doing it themselves.
 The charity and distribution company will have an agreement in place which outlines where and how often the bags are delivered.

-What rules do charities and distributors have to follow?
+What rules must charities and companies follow?

-Both charities and the companies they work with are required to follow the regulations in the Code of Fundraising Practice (the code).
+Both charities and the companies they work with are required to follow the standards in the Code of Fundraising Practice (the code).
 The code sets out the behaviours and standards expected of all fundraisers.
 If charities and the companies they work with do not follow the code, they may be investigated by the Fundraising Regulator.